algolia/algoliasearch-rails/README.md

 ```

-# Troubleshooting
+## ❓ Troubleshooting

-## Frequently asked questions

 Encountering an issue?
-Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/framework-integration/rails/troubleshooting/faq/) where you will find answers for the most common issues and gotchas with the gem.
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/api-client/troubleshooting/faq/ruby/) where you will find answers for the most common issues and gotchas with the client.

+## Use the Dockerfile

+If you want to contribute to this project without installing all its dependencies, you can use our Docker image.
+Please check our [dedicated guide](DOCKER_README.MD) to learn more.